 Hawaii (Big Island)

 The incredibly rich landscape of the Big Island means that it’s the best island in Hawaii for nature enthusiasts, especially those who like to hike and explore.
 There are countless places to hit the trail in Hawaii, taking you into lush jungles, barren lava fields, sweeping grasslands, and discovering stunning waterfalls.
+It is also a great place to spot sea turtles, just make sure to keep your distance as it is forbidden to disturb these protected creatures.

 Apart from the amazing nature, however, the Big Island is full of history and culture.
 It’s thought that the first Polynesians landed at Southern Point on the island, for one thing, while the unifier of the Hawaiian islands – Kamehameha the Great – was born on the islands.